SecretX33/MobStatusChange/README.md

 It also features a new mechanic for poison, poison can now kill.
 You can turn this feature off, on for only players, mobs, or both at any given time by editing your configs.

-Finally, it has an option that allows you to tell MSC that you only want to modify player's melee damage, so you can, for example, increase player's attack speed and use a modifier lower than 1 to reduce melee damage a bit to simulate what minecraft pre-1.9 was.
+Finally, it has an option to only modify player's melee damage, so you can, for example, increase player's attack speed and use a modifier lower than 1 to reduce melee damage a bit to simulate what minecraft pre-1.9 was.
 Or use a positive modifier to only increase player melee damage.

 ## Download